Stroke Reduction Device Offers Hope to At-Risk AFib Patients on Blood Thinners

 “The recently introduced WATCHMAN FLX™ is the next generation of this FDA-approved device,” said Matthew W. Sherwood, MD, an Inova interventional cardiologist and Co-Director of Inova’s Structural Heart Disease Program.
 “It offers improvements that make the procedure more efficient, safer and appropriate for more patients.
 Insertion of the device is a one-time, minimally invasive procedure and typically involves only an overnight hospital stay.”

-“This is an excellent therapy to reduce the risk of stroke related to AFib in patients whose AFib is not caused by a heart valve problem and who are unable to tolerate blood thinner medications,” said Adam Strickberger, MD, an Inova cardiac electrophysiologist and Co-Medical Director of the WATCHMAN Program.
+“This is an excellent therapy to reduce the risk of stroke related to AFib in patients whose AFib is not caused by a heart valve problem and who are unable to tolerate blood thinner medications,” said Adam Strickberger, MD, a cardiac electrophysiologist.
 “The WATCHMAN implant has been a successful therapeutic intervention for patients who struggle with consistent use of blood thinners for a variety of reasons.
 Some cannot tolerate the medications or have a strong preference against taking anticoagulants.
 Others have either occupational restrictions or frequent falls that create a long-term bleeding risk.
 This implant offers a viable alternative, and this latest refinement of the device improves upon what we’ve already been offering our patients.”

 To date, Inova’s WATCHMAN implant team has performed more than 250 WATCHMAN cases.